Auto Insurance Glossary

 Cancellation

 Cancellation is when an insurance policy ends before its scheduled date, either by the insurer or the policyholder.
 If you cancel early, you may receive a partial premium refund.
-Insurers typically cancel policies because of missed payments or fraud.
+Insurers often cancel policies because of missed payments or fraud.

 Carrier